JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 ## Kotlin/Native compiler options

-Kotlin/Native compiler compiles Kotlin source files into native binaries for [supported platforms](native-overview.html#target-platforms).
+Kotlin/Native compiler compiles Kotlin source files into native binaries for the [supported platforms](native-overview.html#target-platforms).
 The command-line tool for Kotlin/Native compilation is `kotlinc-native`.

-In addition to [common options](#common-options), Kotlin/Native compiler has the options listed below.
+In addition to the [common options](#common-options), Kotlin/Native compiler has the options listed below.

 ### `-enable-assertions` (`-ea`)